deNBI/simpleVMWorkshop/part1.md

    ![](figures/bioconda.png)
 4. Select a URL path for Theia.
 You will access Theia via this URL.
    ![](figures/researchenvironment_url.png)
-5. Grant access to all project members with a `cloud-portal-support` tag.
+5. Grant access to all project members with a `Cloud-portal-support` tag.
    This way these members get ssh access to your VM and can help you in case something does not work as expected.
    ![](figures/grantAccess.png)